AgregoreWeb/agregore-browser/README.md

 	- [x] Creating an archive
 	- [x] PUT/DELETE methods for files / folders
 	- [ ] Track created archives for origin in a DB
-	- [ ] Access control prompt for writing to origin
+	- [ ] Access control prompt for writing per origin
 - [ ] Sync folder with hyperdrive
 	- [ ] Sync from folder to hyperdrive
 	- [ ] Sync to folder from hyperdrive